-- follow the KMHS four point strategy where they feel comfortable to do so - place details of bullying in the boxes which are found in the administration area and in the Student Hub.
-Students can use the form provided. - report bullying via an electronic form, found at bit.ly/KMHSbform - tell class teachers, playground duty teachers or teacher librarian - tell Year Advisors, Head Teachers or Deputy Principal
+- follow the KMHS four-point strategy where they feel comfortable to do so - place details of bullying in the boxes which are found in the administration area and in Student Services.
+Students can use the formprovided. - report bullying via an electronic form, found at bit.ly/KMHSbform - tell class teachers, playground duty teachers or teacher librarian - tell Year Advisors, Head Teachers or Deputy Principal